coinwise-io/zrobank-doc-api/docs/paas/auth/auth-singin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Generate access token from API ID and API Key
+# Create an access token to log user in

 | POST      | /auth/singin |
 | --------- | ----------- |